How to Add Google Analytics Code to Magento 2?

 2. Check for Google Analytics Filters

-Multiple “Include” filters may also affect your tracking data.
-Check the filters before adding them to the analytics tool.
+- Multiple Include filters may also affect your tracking data.

 3. Google Penalties

-It may happen if you aren’t using an SSL certificate or have questionable content on your website.
-Google can penalize your site and result in a traffic drop.
+- It may happen if you aren’t using an SSL certificate or have questionable content.

 Google Analytics for Magento 2 Website

-You can check whether the traffic came from social media, ad campaigns, or SERPs.
+You can also check whether the traffic came from social media, ad campaigns, or SERPs.

-Trackable events are like Add to Cart, Place Order, and Proceed to Checkout.
+- Trackable events include Add to Cart, Place Order, and Checkout.

-Segment the visitors for a specific period.
-Check which pages, links, and sources they access in your store.
+- Check which pages, links, and sources they access.

 Ecommerce Shopping Behavior Report